geeta-kukreja/geeta_se577/client/README.md

 A Quasar Project - Final Deliverable

+note:
+* 'list of all repos' takes few seconds to load
-note: for testing 'Find repo', please use details from 'List of all repos' Page
+* for testing 'Find repo', please use details from 'List of all repos' Page

 ## Install the dependencies